intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/repository-data-providers.md

 layout: docs
 category: Unity 7
 ---

-|**Note**: Repository Data Provider Configuration is the same for Unity ExtJs and Unity React.
+|**Note**: Repository Data Providers Configuration is the same for Unity ExtJs and Unity React.

 # Data Providers